Ben Brading 6 min read

 💡 The disclosure requirements for public companies are more extensive.
 We recommend consulting your accounting firm for detailed guidance on public company reporting requirements.

-1. Emissions from transport
+1. Emissions from electricity and gas supplies

 3. Total energy consumption